menu

 Real Estate Prices & Overview

-The average rental price in E 24th St / Quentin Rd is currently $3,369, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 62.7% of the neighborhoods in New York.
+The average rental price in E 24th St / Quentin Rd is currently $3,257, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 40.5% of New York neighborhoods.

 E 24th St / Quentin Rd is a densely urban neighborhood (based on population density) located in Brooklyn, New York.

-E 24th St / Quentin Rd real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+E 24th St / Quentin Rd real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the E 24th St / Quentin Rd neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics